-We therefore re-developed our core product FISC (Flexible Index and Search Capability) to be flexible and configurable to suit a range of use cases.
+We therefore re-developed our core product ECI (Enterprise Core Indexing) to be flexible and configurable to suit a range of use cases.

-Parts of the FISC pipeline can be integrated with other tools – including in-house data science capabilities – yet we also offer the whole pipeline and guarantee amazing performance and uptime.
+Parts of the ECI pipeline can be integrated with other tools – including in-house data science capabilities – yet we also offer the whole pipeline and guarantee amazing performance and uptime.

 We were therefore well prepared when the ATO’s intelligence analysts came to Frisk with a broader problem: